-- a) To conserve and enhance the natural and cultural heritage of the area; - b) To promote sustainable use of natural resources of the area; - c) To promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public; - d) To promote sustainable economic and social development of the area's communities - The Cairngorms National Park Plan sets out a vision, a number of guiding principles and strategic objectives to secure delivery of its aims.
+- The Cairngorms National Park Plan provides an overarching context for development planning and management within the Cairngorms National Park and is a material consideration in determining planning applications. - The National Parks (Scotland) Act 2000 sets out the four aims for the National Park and the CNPA has a statutory function to achieve these in a collective and co-ordinated way: - a) To conserve and enhance the natural and cultural heritage of the area; - b) To promote sustainable use of natural resources of the area; - c) To promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public; - d) To promote sustainable economic and social development of the area's communities. - The Cairngorms National Park Plan sets out a vision, a number of guiding principles and strategic objectives to secure delivery of its aims.
 These provide a framework for delivery in the Local Plan.

-7.1.3 The Cairngorms National Park Local Plan
+The Cairngorms National Park Local Plan

 The site is identified for housing development within the Settlement Proposals section of the Cairngorms National Park Local Plan.

 Development proposals must comply with the requirements stated in this section and with all relevant Local Plan Policies.

-7.1.4 Supplementary Planning Guidance
+Supplementary Planning Guidance

-- In addition to this development brief, the CNPA has developed other supplementary planning guidance, which should be complied with in any development proposals.
+In addition to this development brief, the CNPA is developing other supplementary planning guidance, which should be complied with in any development proposals.
+These include the following:

 - Sustainable Design Guide

-- Energy generation
+- Renewable Energy

-- Developer contributions
+- Developer Contributions

-- Natural heritage
+- Natural Heritage

-- Open space
+- Open Space

-- Affordable housing
+- Affordable Housing

-- Water resources
+- Water Resources

+- Carbon Emissions

 - Core Paths Plan